-If you received this form from a public benefits office, where you received the form will remain confidential and will be used for voter registration purposes only.

-Registering or declining to register will not affect the assistance provided to you by any public benefits office.
-If you decline to register, your decision will remain confidential.
+If you received this form from a public benefits office, where you received the form will remain confidential.
+Registering or declining to register will not affect the assistance provided to you by that agency.

 If you believe someone interfered with your right to register, or your right to privacy in deciding whether to register, you may file a complaint with the Washington State Elections Division.